Brian Castle

 Humans have about 126 million photoreceptors, of which 120 million are rods and 6 million are cones.
 The distribution of photoreceptors in a human retina is shown in the figure.

 The retinal photoreceptors hyperpolarize in response to light, they have a baseline membrane potential that goes negative as a result of ion influx.
-This process is shown in the figures below.
+This process is shown in the figure below.

 Image By Francois~frwiki - CC BY-SA 4.0

-The various photoreceptors form a mosaic pattern on the retina.
+The various photoreceptors form a mosaic pattern.
 The mosaic is organized in a radial manner, with a very high concentration of cones at the fovea, that tapers off in the periphery.
 The figure shows the mosaic pattern of color-sensitive cones in a normal retina (left) and a retina with protanopsia (in this case, no red cones).
 The foveal area is outlined.
+Careful observation reveals, in both cases, a lack of blue cones in the center of the fovea.

 (image from Mark Fairchild, CC BY-SA 3.0)